qiankanglai/seamoptimizer/README.md

 Unity has provided [Lightmap seam stitching](https://docs.unity3d.com/Manual/Lightmapping-SeamStitching.html) for its Progressive Lightmapper.
 You may also check that if you need this.

 **This is a part time project just for fun.
-No heavy use in project yet.** If you encounter any problem and is willing to provide scene example, I'll dig in when free.
+No heavy use in project yet.** If you have any problem and are willing to provide scene example, I'll dig in when free.

 # Example